Jordan Christopher: Early life

+Career

-Music and marriage
+Music

 Christopher became interested in singing with the rise of rock & roll, spending much of his time at the music clubs in Akron's black neighborhoods.
 He formed a doo-wop group called the Fascinations, who released unsuccessful singles on several small labels in the early 1960s.

 Christopher's break came when he joined The Wild Ones, the house band at New York's Peppermint Lounge, as singer and guitarist.
-After a residency at the Peppermint Lounge of eight months, The Wild Ones were hired to play at Arthur, the Manhattan discothèque operated by Sybil Williams, then recently divorced from Richard Burton.
+After a residency at the Peppermint Lounge of eight months, The Wild Ones were hired to play at Arthur, the Manhattan discothèque operated by Sybil Williams, then recently divorced from actor Richard Burton.
 Within a month of meeting, Christopher and Williams – eleven years his senior – began dating and married in 1966.
-They had a daughter named Amy, and he had a daughter named Jodi from a previous marriage.

 Thanks to the publicity Williams received as the ex-wife of Richard Burton, there was great interest in Arthur, and The Wild Ones were able to secure a recording contract with United Artists Records, releasing an album, The Arthur Sound.
 However, Christopher left the band shortly after its release to develop an acting career.
 Producer Gerry Granahan later commissioned Brill Building songwriter Chip Taylor to write a song specifically for the band.
 "Wild Thing" – sung by the band's new lead vocalist, Chuck Alden, not Christopher – was the result.

 Acting

 Christopher acted in several films including The Fat Spy (1966), Return of the Seven (1966), The Tree (1969), Pigeons (1971), Star 80 (1983), Brainstorm (1983) and That's Life!
 (1986).
-However his most celebrated role was as a dissolute rock star in the cult film Angel, Angel, Down We Go (1969), in which he played the male lead opposite Jennifer Jones.
-He also appeared on Broadway in Sleuth.
+His most celebrated role is likely as a dissolute rock star in the cult film Angel, Angel, Down We Go (1969), in which he played the male lead opposite Jennifer Jones.

-Later life
+He also appeared on stage, including on Broadway in Sleuth.
+Christopher continued to act intermittently.